 A real diode has forward voltage drop and reverse leakage current.
 Even a Schottky diode has a forward voltage drop between 0.2V and 0.4V, which can be significant, especially when used in series with batteries with lower voltages that reduce the efficiency and life of the batteries.

-Many diode applications require reverse current blocking, most common application being battery-operated circuits.
-Another example of diode application is reverse voltage or reverse current protection for USB supply as used in Raspberry Pi 3.
+Many diode applications require reverse current blocking, most common applications being battery-operated circuits.
+Another example of a diode application is reverse voltage or reverse current protection for USB supply as used in Raspberry Pi 3.

 Circuit and working

 The circuit consists of P-channel enhancement mode MOSFET (Q1), two PNP transistors (Q2A and Q2B) and three resistors (R1, R2 and R3), as shown in Fig. 1.